 Tourism in Ethiopia is in its infancy, and everyone on the ground is still learning.
 Hotels and lodges, while often in fantastic locations with a lot of character, often suffer from maintenance problems or a general lack of TLC.
 While Ethiopia's domestic flight network makes travelling around this vast country much easier, there can be hiccups along the way.

-Outside of the major towns, you can't always rely on having electricity, hot water, and an internet connection.
+Outside the major towns, you can't always rely on having electricity, hot water, or an internet connection.

 The country is unpredictable, but that's what makes it so exciting.
 Every journey is completely different, and you'll forge connections and create memories you'll carry with you forever.